Rivian IPO: Everything you need to know about Rivian

-Rivian’s main competitors will be the likes of Tesla, Lucid, Nikola, and traditional automobile manufacturers that decide to adapt more to the EV space.
+Rivian’s main competitors will be the likes of Tesla, Lucid, and traditional automobile manufacturers that decide to adapt more to the EV space.
 Specifically, the Rivian R1T will be going up against the Tesla Cybertruck and the Lucid SUV, among other models such as the Nikola semi truck offerings.
 The R1S, with a base price of $70,000, will come in less expensive than the latest Tesla Model X at a base price of $89,990.

-China is also an important part of the EV conversation, with Nio manufacturing a ES8 SUV that currently is only being sold domestically, but could be set to expand at some point overseas.
+China is also an important part of the EV conversation, with Nio manufacturing the ES8 SUV that currently is only being sold domestically, but could be set to expand distribution at some point overseas.
 The Shenzen-based BYD, backed by Warren Buffett, is another company to watch out for in the space, as well as Xpeng Motors.

 How does Rivian make money?